magento/knowledge-base/src/troubleshooting/general/wishlist-error-during-upgrade-to-magento-versions-2.3.4-p1-or-2.3.5.md

 ## Issue

-During an upgrade to Adobe Commerce (all deployment methods)/Magento Open Source version 2.3.5 or 2.3.4-p1, you could get a wishlist error (detailed below) from the module:
+When upgrading your Adobe Commerce (all deployment methods) and Magento Open Source to version 2.3.5 or 2.3.4-p1, you could get a wishlist error (detailed below) from the module:

 ```php
 Magento_Wishlist